stinos/micropython-wrap/README.md

 Platforms
 ---------
-Has been tested under Unix with gcc and Windows with msvc; Windows with msys should be no problem either.
+In principle any MicroPython port which has a working C++ compiler should work since the code is just standard C++.
+Has been tested for the unix port with gcc, the esp32 port with ESP-IDF sdk v4, and the windows port with gcc (from MSYS2) and msvc.

 Example
 -------